ritvika-sinha/c-sharp-practice/Verbatim String Literals/readme.txt

 We can also use a verbatim string literal to split a string across multiple lines in the source code, rather than embedding the \n escape sequence:
 (see string address)

+Verbatim string can also be used for including quotation marks in strings.